 F. For Law Enforcement Purposes.
-We

-may disclose your PHI to a law enforcement official for certain law enforcement purposes including:
+We may disclose your PHI to a law enforcement official for certain law enforcement purposes including:

-- As required by law for reporting of a gunshot wound or other physical or life-threatening injury indicating an act of violence; - Pursuant to court order, court-ordered warrant, subpoena, summons or similar process; - For the purpose of identifying or locating a suspect, fugitive, material witness, or missing person;

-- Under certain limited circumstances, when you are or are suspected to be the victim of a crime; - To a law enforcement official if NSU has a suspicion that your death was the result of criminal conduct; - To report a crime in an emergency situation; and - In the event a minor, elderly, or vulnerable adult patient is identified as a victim of alleged or suspected neglect or abuse including sexual abuse.
+- as required by law for reporting of a gunshot wound or other physical or lifethreatening injury indicating an act of violence - pursuant to court order, court-ordered warrant, subpoena, summons or similar process - for the purpose of identifying or locating a suspect, fugitive, material witness, or missing person - under certain limited circumstances, when you are or are suspected to be the victim of a crime - to a law enforcement official if NSU Lab has a suspicion that your death was the result of criminal conduct - to report a crime in an emergency - in the event a minor, elderly, or vulnerable adult patient is identified as a victim of alleged or suspected neglect or abuse including sexual abuse